 North Carolina Criminal Defense Attorneys

 All forms of trespassing charges and convictions in North Carolina may result in time spent in a county jail and a costly fine.
 Not to mention that a trespassing charge could lead to the creation of a criminal record if this is your first run-in with law enforcement.
 The skilled attorneys at Caulder & Valentine have extensive experience representing clients who have been in your situation.
-Contact them today for a free consultation.
+Contact them today for a consultation.